IMPORTANT:

 Or email ccr@owens.edu.

-Our program serves residents of Lucas, Wood and Handcock Counties.
+Our program serves residents of Lucas, Wood and Hancock Counties.
 For information about other Aspire Programs across Ohio, please visit https://studentportal.literacypro.com/oh/.

 *OWENS FACULTY AND STAFF BE ADVISED*

-All in-person Toledo-area Campus Aspire classes are held in FOUNDERS HALL AND orientations in FOUNDERS, VETERANS, or HERITAGE HALLS (specific room numbers will differ depending on orientation, call the main office number for more information).
+All in-person Toledo-area Campus Aspire classes are held in COLLEGE HALL.
+Orientations are held in COLLEGE HALL (specific room numbers will differ depending on orientation, call the main office number for more information).

 * Individuals between the ages of 16-18 must provide either an official withdrawal from compulsory education from the last school attended on official school letterhead signed by the superintendent or designee or provide written evidence of a high school credential before enrolling in an Owens Aspire CCRC class.